 It is important to know that California Child Protective Services does not automatically take your child away if you were involved in a DUI with a minor.
 All charges of DUI with a minor will be reported to CPS.
 CPS will determine whether they need to investigate the matter.
 They will investigate the matter and if they determine the child is in danger, they could take steps to remove the child from your care.
 Some of the things they will review is the safety of the child in the home, whether you have an alcohol or drug problem, whether you are abusive to your children, whether you provide proper care, and whether you regularly drive while intoxicated.

 If you are charged with DUI with a minor or DUI and child endangerment, you will need to vigorously defend the DUI charges.
 Whether a minor was with you in the vehicle is easy to prove, so therefore, it is best to seek acquittal of DUI charges in the first place.
 A knowledgeable DUI attorney knows the defense options available and will work hard to defend your case and protect your rights.
-To find out more about DUI defense, contact our lawyers at David Lehr Law today at (805) 477-0070 for a free case evaluation.
+To find out more about DUI defense, contact our lawyers at Strongest Defense today at (805) 477-0070 for a free case evaluation.